simonovic86/dune/README.md

 ###### Starting the server

 Server configuration is located in the `config.json` file in the root directory.
+In order to create the table BLOCKS and fill with initial data, change the `database.initialize` to `true`.
 Change the parameters and run following commands:

 ```make build```